F5Networks/k8s-bigip-ctlr/docs/README.rst

 F5 Resource ConfigMap Properties
 --------------------------------
 F5 Resource ConfigMap objects tell the |kctlr| how to configure the BIG-IP system.
-See the `Integration Overview </containers/latest/kubernetes/>`_ for more information about F5 resources.
+See the `Integration Overview`_ for more information about F5 resources.

 +---------------+---------------------------------------------------+-----------------------------------------------+
 | Property      | Description                                       | Allowed Values                                |